dmstjd0182/bNear-contracts/contracts/staking_pool/README.md

 When an account wants to stake a given amount, the contract calculates the number of "stake" shares (`num_shares`) and the actual rounded stake amount (`amount`).
 The unstaked balance of the account is decreased by `amount`, the number of "stake" shares of the account is increased by `num_shares`.
 The contract increases the total number of staked tokens and the total number of "stake" shares.
+Also it mints bNEAR by `amount` to the caller.
 Then the contract restakes.

 #### Unstake